8 Types of Frogs in Costa Rica

 4. Glass Frog

-The Glass Frog is a truly unique frog in Costa Rica.
+The Glass Frog is truly unique in Costa Rica.
 Its most distinguishing feature is the see-through skin on its belly, which allows you to see the organs and bones inside.
 This makes it an interesting creature to observe, as you can easily spot its beating heart.

 However, they become quite vocal during the mating season, making it much easier to locate them.
 If you are visiting Costa Rica and looking for a unique experience, keeping your eyes peeled for this fascinating creature might be worthwhile.